AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md

    The user now has full System Administrator rights in the system.

-## Access of a Workfront administrator vs. access of a Plan user with administrative rights
+## Access of a Workfront administrator vs. access of a Plan user with administrative rights  {#access-of-a-workfront-administrator-vs-access-of-a-plan-user-with-administrative-rights}

 The two tables below show the difference between the access rights of a user with a Workfront administrator access level versus those of a user with a Plan license with some administrative rights.